theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 Another part of the environment that is important to me is feedback culture.
 I use lecturer feedback, peer feedback, presentation feedback, discussions, and structured assessment formats to help students see where they stand and what their next step could be. **Good feedback** should be **encouraging**, but it also needs to be **specific**.
 Otherwise, students may feel supported, but they do not necessarily know how to improve.

 In the end, I want my courses to connect knowledge with action.
 I want students to leave university with clearer concepts, but also with sharper thinking and more confidence to engage with complex problems.
-In a time when information is abundant, teaching means designing learning spaces in which students can turn knowledge into judgement, judgement into action, and action into a responsible contribution to the world they will work and live in.
+In a time when information is abundant, teaching means designing learning spaces in which students can work with knowledge, develop judgement, and find the confidence to contribute responsibly to the world they will work and live in.

 ## My Path into Teaching